https://ispan.waw.pl/journals/

 The e-journal platform of the Institute of Slavic Studies, Polish Academy of Sciences has been active since 2014.
 It was launched as part of the project “Polish Slavic studies journals online: Implementation of an innovative software and work system Open Journal Systems”, funded by the Ministry of Science and Higher education under the Index Plus scheme (2013–2014).

-In 2014 all eight journals published by the Institute migrated to its Open Journal Systems platform and are available in open access (CC BY 3.0 PL license):
+In 2014 all eight journals published by the Institute migrated to its Open Journal Systems platform:

 - Acta Baltico-Slavica,